-To visit an inmate, you must follow the DOC dress code policy and wear appropriate clothing.
-This policy is for the safety and security of staff, inmates, and visitors, as well as to maintain a family-friendly environment.
+To visit an incarcerated person, you must follow the DOC dress code policy and wear appropriate clothing.
+This policy is for the safety and security of staff, incarcerated people, and visitors, as well as to maintain a family-friendly environment.

 You will not be allowed to go to the visit floor of a jail if you wear: